-Colorado Gov. Jared Polis recently signed a bill into law that, according to its supporters, will make getting involved in community solar much easier.
+Colorado Gov. Jared Polis recently signed a bill that its supporters say will make it easier to get involved in community solar.

-According to David Amster-Olszewski, CEO of Sunshare, the Community Solar Gardens Modernization Act, will provide all Colorado households with access to renewable energy by eliminating size and location restrictions on gardens and expanding them in rural areas.
+According to David Amster-Olszewski, CEO of Sunshare, the Community Solar Gardens Modernization Act will provide all Colorado households with access to renewable energy by eliminating size and location restrictions on gardens and expanding them in rural areas.
 Sunshare estimates that about 75 percent of Colorado homes aren’t suitable for rooftop panels.
-That number climbs even higher when low-and-moderate income households are taken into account.
+That number climbs even higher when low-and-moderate income households are considered.

 The measure was part of a package of seven clean energy bills Colorado’s Democratic Governor signed in late May.
-The others seek to reduce pollution and increase energy and water efficiency standards for new appliances.
+The others seek to reduce pollution and increase new appliances’ energy and water efficiency standards.